-Text in red indicates a problem with the system, text in orange indicates a potential but non critical problem.
+Text in red indicates a possible problem with the system, text in orange indicates a potential but non critical problem.
 In both cases, run self diagnostics in the diagnostic screen to find the source of the problem.
-Note: More about the status information in section "Typical Status Screen Contents" on page 59.
+Note: More about the status information in section "Typical Status Screen Contents" on page 58.

-Nat callibrated WT BT Screen status
+Not calibrated WT BT Screen status 1

 2 11.04 18 09 33

-MENU YR.MONTH DAY HOURS MINUTES
+MENU YR.MONTH DAY Hours MINUTES